-Additionally, Within-run repeatability was determined by staining 5 slides each from 24 cervical tissue cases (eleven normal cervix, one CIN1, two CIN2, seven CIN3, and three squamous cell carcinoma) on a BenchMark ULTRA PLUS instrument.
+Additionally, within-run repeatability was determined by staining 5 slides each from 24 cervical tissue cases (eleven normal cervix, one CIN1, two CIN2, seven CIN3, and three squamous cell carcinoma) on a BenchMark ULTRA PLUS instrument.
 Test slides were randomized then evaluated by a single pathologist blinded to the case diagnosis for positive or negative CINtec p16 Histology status, morphology and non-specific staining (background).
 The overall percent agreement was 97.5%.
-All tissues stained with CINtec p16 Histology had 100% acceptable morphology and non-specific staining.
+All tissues stained with CINtec p16 Histology had 100% acceptable morphology and background staining.

-Additionally, Between-day intermediate precision was determined by staining duplicate slides of 24 cervical tissue cases (eleven normal cervix, one CIN1, two CIN2, seven CIN3, and three squamous cell carcinoma) on a BenchMark ULTRA PLUS instrument on 5 non-consecutive days over at least a 20 day period.
-Between-day intermediate precision overall percent agreement was 98.8%.
-All tissues stained with CINtec p16 Histology had 100% acceptable morphology and non-specific staining.
+Additionally, between-day intermediate precision was determined by staining duplicate slides of 24 cervical tissue cases (eleven normal cervix, one CIN1, two CIN2, seven CIN3, and three squamous cell carcinoma) on a BenchMark ULTRA PLUS instrument on 5 non-consecutive days over at least a 20 day period.
+Between-day intermediate precision was 98.8%.
+All tissues stained with CINtec p16 Histology had 100% acceptable morphology and background staining.